Cray-HPE/docs-csm/operations/kyverno/Kyverno.md

               allowPrivilegeEscalation: false
               privileged: false
 ```
-The policy report status can be fetched using the following command –
+View the policy report status with the following command:

 ```bash
 kubectl get polr -A